fluree/docs.flur.ee/src/content/0.11.0/library/javascript-library/javascript-examples.md

 ### **db_schema**
-Generates a schema map for a point-in-time database.
+Generates a schema map for a point-in-time ledger.

 #### Parameter(s)
 Name | Value